vivaria/edisonrul.ing/docs/source/cards/dark-ruler-ha-des.md

-# DARK RULER HA DES
+# Dark Ruler Ha Des

 > Ⓒ This card cannot be Special Summoned from the Graveyard. ① Negate the effects of Effect Monsters destroyed by battle with Fiend-Type monsters you control.